Want to know more? — Subscribe

 - ViziApps.
 It’s a cloud-based app builder with drag-and-drop features and visual design tools.

 RAD vs. Other Software Development Models

 The critical difference between RAD and other models is how rapid application development focuses on speed.
-Other models are usually focused more on bringing a working product to the customer, regardless of how long that takes.
+Other models usually concentrate more on bringing a working product to the customer, regardless of how long that takes.

 Rapid application development benefits from having a single team without too many members.
-This allows for fast communication, frequent meetings, and the quick transfer of information.
-While for other development models it differs, for example, the agile team model prefers having larger teams divided into different specializations.
+It allows for fast communication, frequent meetings, and the quick transfer of information.
+While for other development models, it differs.
+For example, the Agile team model prefers having larger teams divided into different specializations.

-For rapid application development, it’s critical to keep the end-user involved throughout the entire development process.
-Other models typically limit by users’ research only at the beginning and the users testing at the end of the development cycle.
+For rapid application development, keeping the end-user involved throughout the entire development process is critical.
+Other models are typically limited by users’ research only at the beginning and the users testing at the end of the development cycle.

-Agile is one of the most common software development methodology thought it was developed after RAD appears.
-There are the next main differences between these two models:
+Agile is one of the most common software development methodologies, though it was developed after RAD appeared.
+There are the following differences between these two models:

 - RAD is a predecessor of Agile, but Agile encompasses far more than a development model.